-Urban design and planning deals with critical issues of human settlement and urban development.
-It provides communities an informed basis for coordinated public- and private-sector action.
+Urban design and planning deals with critical issues of human settlement and urban development, providing communities an informed basis for coordinated public- and private-sector action.
 Urban design and planning constitutes a professional field of growing complexity, responding to the urban challenges of this century.
-The Department of Urban Design and Planning fosters an integrative approach to education and research in planning the physical environment.
+The department fosters an integrative approach to education and research in planning the physical environment.
 The academic program includes the social, behavioral, and cultural relationships between people and the form and quality of their built and natural environment; the financial, administrative, political, and participatory dimensions of planning, design, and development; and the informational base for making deliberate decisions to shape urban areas and regions, bringing analysis together with vision.

-Departmental faculty are active participants in interdisciplinary research units, including the Institute for Hazard Mitigation Planning and Research, the Urban Form Laboratory, the Urban Ecology Research Laboratory, the Runstad Center for Real Estate Studies, and the Northwest Center for Livable Communities.
+Departmental faculty participate in interdisciplinary research units, including the Institute for Hazard Mitigation Planning and Research, the Urban Form Laboratory, the Urban Ecology Research Laboratory, the Northwest Center for Livable Communities, and the Urban Infrastructure Laboratory.

-The department is committed to public service and has strong connections to the region and beyond.
+The department, committed to public service, has strong connections to the region and beyond.
 The approach to urban development is driven by the values of sustainability, livability, economic vitality, and social justice.
-The department is committed to developing a leading edge urban planning practice with a strong participatory ethos.
+The department is also committed to developing a leading edge urban planning practice with a strong participatory ethos.

 Urban Design and Planning offers the following programs of study:

 Community, Environment, and Planning

 Community, Environment, and Planning (CEP) is an interdisciplinary bachelor of arts degree program offered through the College of Built Environments as one of the University's interdisciplinary undergraduate programs.
 CEP has gained distinction as a model for a highly personalized, collaborative, and active educational experience within a large research institution.
 CEP students draw liberally from the entire range of courses, faculty, and programs at the UW.

 Bachelor of Arts